seadogger/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

 This playbook installs and configures my Mac for general use and software development.
-This is a work in progress, and is mostly a means for me to document my current Mac's setup.
+This is a work in progress, and is mostly a means for me to document my current Mac's setup and learn anisible.

 *See also*:
   - [Mac Dev Playbook](https://github.com/geerlingguy/mac-dev-playbook)